iRet/trustlink/README.md

 License
 -------
 This project rocks and uses MIT-LICENSE.
-Copyright © 2014 Artyom Nikolaev
+Copyright © 2014 Artyom Nikolaev and Trustlink